kahmali/meteor-restivus/README.md

           returned, any `userId` and `token` will be ignored, as it's assumed that you have already successfully authenticated the user (by whatever means you deem necessary).
 The given user is simply attached to the [endpoint context](#endpoint-context), no questions asked.

+      For either level of auth described above, you can optionally return a custom error response by providing that response in an `error` field of your response object.
+The `error` value can be [any valid response](#response-data).
+If an `error` field exists in the object returned from your custom auth function, all other fields will be ignored.
+Do **not** provide an `error` value if you intend for the authentication to pass successfully.

 ##### `defaultHeaders`
 - _Object_